 I’ve learned so many interesting facts already and each devotion has a “Be Amazed” section that is truly fascinating.

 Did you know that in one part of the world they use whistles instead of words to communicate?
 Amazing!
 And you can create your own magnet with items you probably have in your kitchen!

 What I love about this book

 From the beginning, you will be drawn in when you see Nicola Anderson’s cover art.
 My Sweet Firefly squealed with excitement and practically ripped the book out of my hands when I first took the book out of the shipping box.

 She promptly sat down on the stairs and began thumbing through the pages.

 The one thing I wish it had is an index.
-While the Introduction lists the pages that correspond to each of the categories (earth, space, animals, and people), it would make this homeschool mama’s job easier to incorporate into our learning to know what each devotion focuses on specifically.
+While the Introduction lists the corresponding pages to each of the categories (earth, space, animals, and people), it would be easier to incorporate into our learning if we knew what each devotion focuses on specifically.
 It’s not enough to deter us from enjoying it every day though.
-Munchkin just jumps into my lap and then we set out on our adventures!
+My Sweet Firefly just jumps into my lap and then we set out on our adventures!

-Whether you are a homeschooling mama or just one who wants to spend time exploring with your child how indescribable our God really is, this book is a must read!
+Whether you are a homeschooling mama or just one who wants to spend time exploring our indescribable God and the universe He created, this book is a must read!

 You can take a peek inside at Amazon along with the first three devotions!